-The most effective measure other than favourable fuel taxation in encouraging switching to Autogas is subsidies to the vehicle itself.
+The most effective measure, other than favourable fuel taxation, in encouraging switching to Autogas is subsidies to the vehicle itself.
 They usually take the form of grants or tax credits for converting gasoline vehicles to run on Autogas or for purchasing OEM Autogas vehicles.
-Among the countries surveyed, the central government and/or some local authorities subsidised conversions or OEM purchases in 2017 in Italy, Japan, Korea (old diesel trucks only), Spain, the United Kingdom and the United States (some states).
+Among the countries surveyed, the central government and/or some local authorities subsidised conversions or OEM purchases in 2018 in Italy, Korea (old diesel trucks only), Spain, the United Kingdom (London taxis) and the United States (some states).
 In some cases, subsidies effectively covered the entire cost of conversion or the additional OEM cost.
-Other countries, including Australia and France, have run similar schemes within the last five years.
+Other countries, including Australia and France, have run similar schemes in recent years.

-1 France is an exception: 100% of VAT can be recovered in the case of Autogas and 80% for diesel (100% for vans and trucks); 10% can be recovered for gasoline in 2017 (zero previously) rising to 80% in 2022 (the same rate as for diesel).
+&lt;sup>1 France is an exception: 100% of VAT can be recovered in the case of Autogas and 80% for diesel (100% for vans and trucks); 10% can be recovered for gasoline in 2017 (zero previously) rising to 80% in 2022 (the same rate as for diesel).

 Discounts on annual road taxes and initial vehicle registration taxes compared with those levied on gasoline or diesel vehicles are less common.
-In 2017, France, Italy (some municipalities) and the Netherlands used this approach (though annual road taxes in the Netherlands are higher for Autogas vehicles than for diesel- or gasoline-powered ones).
+In 2018, France, Italy (some municipalities), the Netherlands and the United Kingdom used this approach (though annual road taxes in the Netherlands are higher for Autogas vehicles than for diesel- or gasoline-powered ones).